eclipse-vertx/vert.x/core_manual_groovy.md

     request.sendHead()

+## Pumping Requests and Responses

+The HTTP client and server requests and responses all implement either `ReadStream` or `WriteStream`.
+This means you can pump between them and any other read and write streams.

 ## HTTPS Servers

-HTTPS servers are very easy to write using vert.x.
+HTTPS servers are very easy to write using Vert.x.

 An HTTPS server has an identical API to a standard HTTP server.
 Getting the server to use HTTPS is just a matter of configuring the HTTP Server before `listen` is called.